uteluq/moodle-block_teluqchatbot/README.md

 ### Web Services

-The **TeluqChatbot** Moodle block plugin integrates several web services to support its functionality, as outlined in the project report (Page 8).
+The **TeluqChatbot** Moodle block plugin integrates several web services to support its functionality, as outlined in the project report.
 These services are configured via the plugin's administrative interface and are essential for processing course materials, generating responses, and enabling Retrieval-Augmented Generation (RAG).
 Below is a list of the web services used:

 - **OpenAI API**:
   - **Purpose**: Drives the language model to generate responses for user queries in both RAG and non-RAG modes.